id-studiolab/MLTK01/docs/getting-started.md

 Explore the [examples section](examples.html) to find more inspiration and have a look at the api page for a list of all the library features.

-You can always start your projects by duplicating this [boilerplate sketch in the p5.js editor](https://editor.p5js.org/10r3n20/sketches/Ttccl7mKL) or by looking at [the boilerplate sketch on Github](https://github.com/id-studiolab/MLTK01/tree/master/examples/boilerplate).
+You can always start your projects by duplicating this [boilerplate sketch in the p5.js editor](https://editor.p5js.org/lennymd/sketches/J_3tTBE-o) or by looking at [the boilerplate sketch files on Github](https://github.com/id-studiolab/MLTK01/tree/master/examples/boilerplate).